kl1nton/3_EMQ_Practice_Papers/2_EMQ_Practice_Paper.md

 	G. Sclerosing cholangitis

 ### Q170
 A 72-year-old woman presents with jaundice and RUQ pain.
-On examination she has a palpable mass in the RUQ.
+On examination she has a *palpable mass* in the RUQ.
 Ultrasound scan of the abdomen reveals dilated ducts, but no gallstones are seen.
-#### Answer: E. Cholecystitis - ?
+#### Answer: E. Cholecystitis - *FALSE* = C. Carcinoma of the pancreas
+- In the presence of jaundice with a palpable gallbladder, the cause of the obstruction is unlikely to be stone disease and more likely to be a malignancy
+- In addition, the dilatation of the bile ducts with no visible stone disease supports this diagnosis
+- Ultrasound does not pick up all pancreatic tumours; CT scanning is more sensitive

 ### Q171
 A 43-year-old presents with a 2-week history of jaundice and steatorrhoea.
 He has a long-term history of ulcerative colitis, which is treated currently with azathioprine.
-#### Answer: G. Sclerosing cholangitis - ?
+#### Answer: G. Sclerosing cholangitis - TRUE
+- The steatorrhoea and jaundice are consistent with obstructive jaundice
+- Sclerosing cholangitis is associated with inflammatory bowel disease
+	- in particular ulcerative colitis
+	- which co-exists in 70% of patients

 ### Q172
 A 56-year-old alcoholic presents with jaundice and recurrent episodes of severe epigastric pain radiating to the back.
 Liver function tests show: bilirubin 143 μmol/l, alkaline phosphatase 750 IU/l, aspartate aminotransferase 378 IU/l, gamma-glutaryl transferase 1106 IU/l.
 Her amylase is 121 IU/l.
-#### Answer: F. Chronic pancreatitis - ?
+#### Answer: F. Chronic pancreatitis - TRUE
+- The history is typical of pancreatitis, and the recurrent episodes suggest the chronic nature of the disease
+- In severe cases of chronic pancreatitis
+	- serum amylase does **not** necessarily rise
+	- as cells producing amylase are destroyed by disease process

 ### Q173
 A 33-year-old woman presents to A&E with severe RUQ pain.
 The pain has been coming and going for the past 2 hours.
 Full blood count, urea and electrolytes and liver function test results are all normal.
 On the consultant ward round the next morning her pain has gone and she wishes to go home.
-#### Answer: B. Biliary colic - ?
+#### Answer: B. Biliary colic - TRUE
+- Hx is typical of biliary colic
+	- Pain settles as stone is passed and obstruction is relieved

 Q174-176: Theme: Staging of Tumours